 When is a good time to go?
 As soon as you can !

-Curacao has protected its natural world and its culture – and resisted over-development.
-There is no mass tourism, with our help, you can find, and enjoy all those places of interest and things to do, in your own time and your own pace.
-Most of the island outside the city is undeveloped and untouched.
+Curacao has protected its natural world and its culture by resisting over-development.
+There is no mass tourism on Curacao and most of the island outside of Willemstad is undeveloped and untouched.
+With our help, you can enjoy places of interest and things to do, at your own pace, as a welcome guest rather than a tourist.

 The Caribbean Sea is known for its rich variety and abundance of marine life.
 Ocean conditions are perfect for water sports, scuba diving and snorkelling.
 The ocean is warm, clear and full of life – one of the best snorkelling and diving destinations in the world.
 The fantastic ocean conditions suit all levels of divers and snorkellers.
 The clear water gives snorkellers views of the undersea world they would not normally see.
 See the diving or snorkelling pages for more information about the islands wonderful marine world plus services we can offer you to enable you to enjoy it to the full.
 The ocean and reef around the island are legally protected – making Curacao one of the best diving and snorkelling sites in the world.